techy-robot/Issues-SPORK/README.md

 # Issues-SPORK
-Issues repo for hidden project.
-DO NOT ADD FILES HERE
+Issues repo for another project.
+DO NOT ADD FILES HERE, add them in the main repo